Auto Invalidate

 Set automatic invalidation rules

-Setting this rule is very simple, you can set the hitSource parameter for it when creating a Method instance with caching.
+parameter for it when creating a Method instance with cache.

-Invalidation source is set to method instance
+Set the invalidation source to the method instance

 alova.Get('/todo/1', {